High school football, Week 1: Blake Jones powers Sandites past Bishop Kelley

 In the season opener in Week 0, Jones rushed for 177 yards and four TDs against Sapulpa.

-The Sandites (2-0) took a 13-0 lead in the first quarter, scoring both of their touchdowns on back-to-back runs from Jones.
+The Sandites (2-0) took a 13-0 lead in the first quarter Friday night, scoring both of their touchdowns on back-to-back runs from Jones.
 After taking a handoff 36 yards to the end zone, he was set up for a 30-yard run after Ryder Barnes recovered the Sandites’ ensuing kickoff.

 Jones added his third TD of the night on a 54-yard breakaway on the Sandites’ first play of the second half.